-    But if any were to escape… environmentalists say the GMO salmon could wipe out real salmon by eating the fry and cross-mating with adults.
+If any were to escape the enclosures… environmentalists say the GMO salmon could wipe out real salmon by eating the fry and cross-mating with adults.

 Bottom line" April 2013 Reuters reported "the FDA affirmed earlier findings that the biotech salmon was not likely to be harmful and said the agency had concluded that food from AquAdvantage salmon was as safe as food from conventional Atlantic salmon."